Rdbaker/GameCenter/skate/source/includes/_intro.md

 ##Introduction

-Welcome to the GameCenter API documentation.
+Welcome to the Rank API documentation.

 We have a Java client library, or you can use direct HTTP requests (with cURL or some other tool).
 You can view code examples in the dark area to